PlushZ/master-thesis-presentation/slides.md

     - 1) individual tools which require data preprocessing before sars-cov-2 lineages detection;
     - some of these tools were developed for sars-cov-2, like cojac and freyja
     - some were repurposed to sars-cov-2, like kallisto (was initially developed for quantifying abundances of transcripts from RNA-Seq data)
+    - **for this thesis COJAC and Freyja** were chosen because they have open source licence, they are available in Bioconda, they already showed decent results, and are focused on sars-cov-2 lineages abundances detection that can be implemented into Galaxy pipelines
     - 2) standalone pipelines that provide the entire analysis from raw data to lineages abundances detection
     - different pipelines uses different tools
     - lineagespot uses minimap for mapping, freebayes for variant calling and snpeff for mutation annotation